lcdb/lcdb-wf/getting-started.rst

 :ref:`cluster` for more details on this.

-Other clusters will need different configuration, but everything is standard Snakemake so the Snakemake documentation on `cluster execution
+Other clusters will need different configuration, but everything is standard Snakemake.
+The Snakemake documentation on `cluster execution
 <https://snakemake.readthedocs.io/en/stable/executing/cluster.html>`_ and
 `cloud execution
 <https://snakemake.readthedocs.io/en/stable/executing/cloud.html>`_ can be